+E. Written Complaint

-- b.
-In cases where the contact is (or is seen to be) a condition for the submission of a written complaint to the Title IX Coordinator. - v.
-Written Complaint - 1.
-Complainant shall have the right to file a written complaint with the Title IX Coordinator which shall contain the following information: - a.
-The name and address of the Complainant. - b.
-The name or names of the person or persons alleged to be responsible for the act of discrimination, if known. - c.
-Specific acts of discrimination alleged including the dates, times, and locations. - d.
-Names, addresses, and telephone numbers of potential witnesses who may be called in support of the complaint. - e.
-A description of any actions taken by any party in an effort to address the alleged discrimination. - f.
+- a.
+The complainant shall have the right to file a written complaint with the Title IX Coordinator which shall contain the following information: - i.
+The name and address of the Complainant. - ii.
+The name or names of the person or persons alleged to be responsible for the act of discrimination, if known. - iii.
+Specific acts of discrimination alleged including the dates, times, and locations. - iv.
+Names, addresses, and telephone numbers of potential witnesses who may be called in support of the complaint. - v.
+A description of any actions taken by any party in an effort to address the alleged discrimination. - Vi.
 The complaint shall be signed and dated by the Complainant.
-Such date shall be the "date of the complaint." - vi.
-Informal resolution process - 1.
-At any time after (and only after) a Formal Title IX complaint has been lodged, the Title IX Coordinator may inquire of the parties if they wish to participate in an informal resolution of the grievance. - 2.
-If both the complainant and the respondent agree to do so, the Title IX Coordinator will meet with them to attempt to resolve the grievance. - 3.
-If a resolution of the grievance is reached between the parties, the agreement shall be reduced to writing and signed by the complainant and the respondent, the grievance will be considered resolved and no further disciplinary action will be taken in regards to the complaint. - vii.
-Dismissal of Complaints - 1.
-The Title IX Coordinator, in conjunction with the Investigators, may determine that the alleged behavior even if true does not meet all of the following conditions for Title IX violations under the 2020 Federal guidelines. - a.
-The alleged behavior occurred on U.S. soil - b.
-The alleged behavior occurred through the educational program or activity of the College over which the College exercises substantial control - c.
-The alleged behavior if true would constitute sexual harassment. - 2.
-The complaint may be dismissed at this point if the complaint does not satisfy any one of these three requirements - viii.
-Title IX Investigation - 1.
+Such date shall be the "date of the complaint."

+F. Informal resolution process

+- a.
+At any time after (and only after) a Formal Title IX complaint has been lodged, the Title IX Coordinator may inquire of the parties if they wish to participate in an informal resolution of the grievance. - b.
+If both the complainant and the respondent agree to do so, the Title IX Coordinator will meet with them to attempt to resolve the grievance. - c.
+If a resolution of the grievance is reached between the parties, the agreement shall be reduced to writing and signed by the complainant and the respondent, the grievance will be considered resolved and no further disciplinary action will be taken in regard to the complaint.

+G. Dismissal of Complaints

+- a.
+The Title IX Coordinator, in conjunction with the Investigators, may determine that the alleged behavior even if true does not meet all of the following conditions for Title IX violations under the 2020 Federal guidelines. - i.
+The alleged behavior occurred on U.S. soil.

+- ii.
+The alleged behavior occurred through the educational program or activity of the College over which the College exercises substantial control. - iii.
+The alleged behavior if true would constitute sexual harassment. - b.
+The complaint may be dismissed at this point if the complaint does not satisfy any one of these three requirements.

+H. Title IX Investigation

+- a.
 The Title IX Investigators will gather evidence and interview witnesses as necessary.
-They may request documentation from the appropriate departments and offices at the College, as needed. - 2.
+They may request documentation from the appropriate departments and offices at the College, as needed. - b.
 The Title IX Coordinator will direct the Respondent to provide a written response to the complaint.
-The Complainant shall be entitled to receive and review such response.

-3. If the Respondent or any witness refuses or fails to respond to the Title IX Coordinator's request for a response to the complaint, request for information, or otherwise fails to cooperate, the Title IX Coordinator may nevertheless continue the investigation.
+The Complainant shall be entitled to receive and review such response. - c.
+If the Respondent or any witness refuses or fails to respond to the Title IX Coordinator's request for a response to the complaint, request for information, or otherwise fails to cooperate, the Title IX Coordinator may nevertheless continue the investigation.

-ix.
-Cross Examination Hearing
+I. Cross-Examination Hearing